himanshu81494/blogg/README.md

 # blogg
 blogg
 description:
-  a simple blog content management system it is under development right now not implemented as MVC (model view control) structure updates will be provided soon
+  <br>a simple blog content management system
+  <br>it is under development
+  <br>right now not implemented as MVC (model view control) structure
+  <br>updates will be provided soon